FACULTY AND STAFF

 Revered Swami Bhajanananda Saraswati is a Hindu ascetic, priest, and educator, who has been with Kali Mandir since its founding in 1993 and serves as the Vice President, Head Priest, and Abbot.

 Born in Mexico and raised in the United States, Swami Bhajanananda started his spiritual search and study in his teens.
-In 1987, while still in high school, he met his guru, the great saint and yogi Swami Vishnudevananda Saraswati of Prayagraj/Allahabad, the senior disciple of Yogiraj Handiya Baba (His Holiness Swami Hridayananda Saraswati).
+In 1987, while still in high school, he met his guru, the great saint and yogi His Holiness Swami Vishnudevananda Saraswati of Prayagraj/Allahabad, the senior disciple of Yogiraj Handiya Baba (His Holiness Swami Hridayananda Saraswati).
 Swami Vishnudevananda initiated him as a brahmachari (novice monk) in 1993.
-He received further initiations from Swami Chidananda Saraswati, the late president of the Divine Life Society, Rishikesh, and from Sri Haradhan Chakraborti, the late head pujari of the Dakshineswar Kali temple.
-In 1999 he received his final monastic ordination as a Dasnami Sannyasi in the Naga tradition of the Juna Akara from H.H.
-Swami Omananda Saraswati, the spiritual successor of Swami Vishnudevananda Saraswati and head of Yoga Vedanta Kutir in Allahabad.
+He received further initiations from His Holiness Swami Chidananda Saraswati, the late president of the Divine Life Society, Rishikesh, and from Sri Haradhan Chakraborti, the late head pujari of the Dakshineswar Kali Temple.
+In 1999 he received his final monastic ordination as a Dasnami Sannyasi in the Naga tradition of the Juna Akara from His Holiness Swami Omananda Saraswati, the spiritual successor of Swami Vishnudevananda Saraswati and head of Yoga Vedanta Kutir in Allahabad.